 Figure 2-1 displays the features of the RHMP.
 Two types of monitoring and assessment are performed: regional and site-specific.
-Regional monitoring and assessment is appropriate because the main potential stress associated with Peace II activities is the regional drawdown of groundwater levels.
+Regional monitoring and assessment is appropriate because the main potential stress to the riparian habitat associated with Peace II activities is the regional drawdown of groundwater levels.
 The intent of site-specific monitoring and assessment is to verify and complement the results of regional monitoring.